About agreements

 - Related information

-Enterprise agreements set out minimum employment conditions and apply to one business or a group of businesses.
+An enterprise agreement sets out minimum employment conditions and applies to one business or a group of businesses.

 Enterprise agreements are sometimes called ‘EAs’ or ‘EBAs’.

-Most employees get pay and entitlements from an award or an agreement.
-This is in addition to the National Employment Standards (NES), which are the minimum employment entitlements that have to be provided to all employees.
+Most employees get pay and entitlements from an award or an enterprise agreement.
+These entitlements are in addition to the National Employment Standards (NES).
+The NES are minimum employment entitlements that have to be provided to all employees.

-If an agreement applies to employees in a workplace, no award will apply to those employees.
+An award won’t apply if an enterprise agreement applies to employees in a workplace.
 However:

-- the base pay rate in the agreement can’t be less than the base pay rate in the applicable award
+- the base pay rate in the agreement can’t be less than the base pay rate in the award that covers the employee

-If you’re looking for an agreement, go to Finding an agreement.
+If you’re looking for an enterprise agreement, go to Finding an agreement.

 Types of agreements

-There are 3 types of agreements that can apply to employers and employees:
+There are 3 types of enterprise agreements that can apply to employers and employees:

 Difference between an agreement and an award

-Awards can cover lots of different businesses and employees, while an agreement is the result of a bargaining process between an employer or group of employers and their employees.
-Agreements are approved by the Fair Work Commission.
+Awards can cover lots of different businesses and employees, while an enterprise agreement is the result of a bargaining process between an employer or group of employers and their employees.
+Enterprise agreements are approved by the Commission.
 They are tailored to the circumstances of the business or businesses involved.

 Learn how to find a copy of an award and check entitlements and obligations at Awards.